MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/servicing-profile.md

 ### Devices

 Within the **Devices** tab, you can see the update status of these devices and view information on individual devices.
-You can select a device to view the same information you can view within inventory, such as details on the device's hardware, operating system and Microsoft 365 Apps configuration.
+You can select a device to view the same information you can view within inventory, such as details on the device's hardware, operating system, and Microsoft 365 Apps configuration.

 #### Roll back to a previous version (Preview)